ABBA back after 40 years with new album, virtual stage show

 “And also,” said Benny Andersson, 74, who plays keyboards, sings and writes songs with Ulvaeus, “we want to do it before we were dead.”

-Ulvaeus added, ”it’s good if you do that before you dead.
+Ulvaeus added, ”it’s good if you do that before your dead.
 Because it gets more accurate then.”

 They sang and played together for hours every day for weeks, using motion capture and other techniques to create the 22-song, approximately 90-minute show.